CejkaLuk/heuristics-task-dependency/README.md

-# Heuristics Methods for Activity Dependency Problems (HMADP)
+# Heuristic Methods for Activity Dependency Problems (HMADP)
 Project comparing heuristic methods on activity-dependency problems.
-Implementation done using Python for the _Heuristic Algorithms_ course at FNSPE CTU.
+Implementation was done using Python for the _Heuristic Algorithms_ course at FNSPE CTU.

 ## Dependencies